Biggleswade: Agriculture and industry

 Holme Mills, listed in the Domesday Book has been the home of Jordans Cereals since 1893.
 The company also has a unit on Stratton Business Park.
 Franklin's Mill in Mill Lane closed in 1945 following a fire.
 The mill building was restored and used as a warehouse before being converted into flats in 1982.
 Bedfordshire's tallest windmill, at 70 ft (21m), stood in Hitchin Street from 1858 until 1967.

 Books, diaries, binders and sketch pads were made by Adams & Harrison which moved from Clerkenwell, London to Havelock Road in 1933.
 The factory closed in 1987 and gave way to housing in Reynolds Close.

-Another major employer was Cincinnati Milacron, on a site between Dells Lane and the railway.
-The company, then named Weatherley Oilgear Ltd, came to Biggleswade in 1939.
-It made broaching machines.
+A major employer was Cincinnati Milacron, on a site between Dells Lane and the railway.
+The company, then named Weatherley Oilgear Ltd, came to Biggleswade in 1939; it made broaching machines.
 The factory was demolished in the mid-1980s and the site is now home to the "Poets" estate (Tennyson Avenue, Chaucer Drive, Dickens Court and Bunyan Drive).

-Lingerie and nightdresses were made in the town by Kayser Bondor from 1938 to 1991.
-Berkeley made caravans and sports cars from 1947 to 1960.
-Both were situated off Hitchin Street, where there are now roads named Berkeley Close and Kayser Court.
+Off Hitchin Street, the roads Berkeley Close and Kayser Court are named after Berkeley, who made caravans and sports cars from 1947 to 1960 and Kayser Bondor, who made lingerie and nightdresses in the town from 1938 to 1991.
 Smart and Brown made precision lathes in London Road from 1946 until 1980.

-Felix established a Potton Road factory in 1949.
-It closed in the 1970s and its place is now taken by housing in Mountbatten Drive.
+Felix established a Potton Road factory in 1949; it closed in the 1970s and its place is now taken by housing in Mountbatten Drive.
 Ribbon cables and printed circuit board connectors for computers were made in the converted Empire Cinema on Hitchin Street by Electro Methods from 1959; ownership changes saw the firm renamed Ether, then Pye Connectors and finally Flexicon, until closure in 1990.

 Cinema

 The Empire (originally The Cinema Palace) in Hitchin Street operated from 1913 to 1958.
 The building was converted into a factory making electrical connectors but was demolished in 1994 and the site is now occupied by housing in Empire Way.

-The 700-seat Regal Cinema in Station Road opened in 1936.
-After closure in 1976, it was converted into a bingo hall.
+The 700-seat Regal Cinema in Station Road opened in 1936; after closure in 1976, it was converted into a bingo hall.